-YS: When I was in Seijo Gakuen Junior High School, there was no drama club.
+YS: When I was at Seijo Gakuen Junior High School, there was no drama club.
 But the school used to have a drama club before that.
 Masayuki Mori was in that club.
 But the school didn’t have it anymore, so I created a new one.
 The son of Akira Kurosawa, the son of Hiroshi Inagaki, and the daughter of Ishiro Honda were all attending the same school at the time, so we knew each other.
 At the time I made the drama club, Toho was seeking child actors.
 There were professional child actors at the time, but the directors didn’t think it was good because they already knew how to act, so it was not natural.
 The directors wanted more natural child actors.
 So they came to Seijo Gakuen and started looking for new students who could act, through me.
 I was kind of like a window for the directors, so I was always testing the students.

 So there were many actors at my school.
 Keiichiro Akagi, Mickey Curtis, and others were in the same school.
 Mr. Akagi debuted the same year as I did, and he was like a Japanese James Dean.
 We were in the same school.
 Seijo Gakuen was permissive with student activities, so there were many students who did acting, and were actors and actresses.
 (Most of the private junior and high schools in Tokyo do not allow students to work, especially show biz work.)